thegooddocsproject/templates/how-to/about-how-to.md

 ```
 Make sure you meet the following prerequisites before following the steps:

 * API credentials for the {company} v3.5 API.
-See the documentation on "Creating your API credentials" to learn how to access your credentials.
+For more information about accessing your API credentials, see http://example.com/access_your_api_credentials.
 * Access to the Postman application.
 * An understanding about what a RESTful API is conceptually.
 See the "RESTful API" documentation for more information.
 * (Optional) A development tool (IDE) that displays API responses formatted for readability.